data-integration-toolkit/ditk/extraction/named_entity/ClinicalNER/README.md

 <img src="/extraction/named_entity/ClinicalNER/image/appro2.png" width="700">

+- If you want to run the code in other dataset, please remember to change the labels in [documents.py](/extraction/named_entity/ClinicalNER/code/code/notes/documents.py)

 ## Input and Output
 - Input and output for prediction
 	* Input
 		Word pos-tag chunk entity-type ...
 	* Output
 		Word true-entity-type predict-entity-type

 	You can check the test folder for more information.

 - Input and output for training